 How Collisions can hurt your body:

-The bottom line on whiplash is this: your body was not designed for the abnormal motions that occur during collision.
+The bottom line on whiplash is this: your body was not designed for the abnormal motions that occur during a collision.
 Normally when your head moves forward and backward, all of the vertebrae participate equally and safely in the motion.
-Whiplash, however is not normal motion.
-During a collision, which takes place in a split second, your head is thrown backwards so forcibly and quickly that your body does not even has a chance to respond.
+Whiplash, however, is not normal motion.
+During a collision, which takes place in a split second, your head is thrown backward so forcibly and quickly that your body does not even have a chance to respond.
 As we mentioned earlier, the facet joints allow smooth, controlled forward and backward movement motion of the head and neck.
 And each joint moves equally to aid this motion.

 Different Phases of Whiplash Motion:

 Watching each spinal segment in a live human being during a whiplash type collision is not an easy task.
-What these scientist did was to subject a volunteer to a simulated rear end collision, while videotaping the spinal motion with x-ray video camera at a very high speeds (about 500 frames per second).
-Whiplash injuries occur in about a tenth of a second, so that the entire occupant motion would take up just three frames with a regular video camera with a rate of 30 frames per second.
+What these scientists did was to subject a volunteer to a simulated rear-end collision, while videotaping the spinal motion with x-ray video camera at very high speeds (about 500 frames per second).
+Whiplash injuries occur in about a tenth of a second so that the entire occupant motion would take up just three frames with a regular video camera with a rate of 30 frames per second.

 These researchers found that the smooth motions that they saw when looking at the overall motion during whiplash were much more complex when they examined and analyzed the motions of individual segments.